Cetis/hear/HEAR_1.1_Specification.md

 Diploma Supplement.*

-*The purpose of the Supplement is to provide sufficient recognition of qualifications (diplomas, degrees, certificates etc).
+*The purpose of the Supplement is to provide sufficient recognition of qualifications (diplomas, degrees, certificates, etc.).
 It is designed to provide a description of the nature, level, context and status of the studies that were pursued and successfully completed by the individual named on the original qualifications to which this Supplement is